thebeginning-life/thebeginning-life.github.io/content/Mark/Mark.md

 (vs 3)Four people came, carrying a paralyzed man to Jesus.  (vs 4)When they couldn’t get close to Jesus because of the crowd, they broke up and removed the roof above Jesus!
 Then (with the roof removed), they lowered the mat where the paralyzed man was lying.

-(vs 5)Jesus, recognizing their reasonable expectation that he could and would help,(tn "faith")(xr "Hebrews 11:1") said to the paralyzed man, “Son, your selfish choices (tn "sins") are forgiven.”
+(vs 5)Jesus, recognizing their reasonable expectation that he could and would help,(tn "faith")(xr "Hebrews 11:1") said to the paralyzed man, “Son, your selfish tendencies and choices(tn "sins") are forgiven.”

-(vs 6)But some of the religious teachers (who were scribes) were sitting there reasoning silently in their hearts.
+(vs 6)But some of the religious teachers (who were scribes) were sitting there reasoning silently in their hearts:

 (vs 7)“Why does this man defame and insult God like that?
 It’s blasphemy!
-Who can forgive all of another person's selfish choices(tn "sins") but God alone?” they thought to themselves.
+Who can forgive all of another person's selfish tendencies and choices(tn "sins") but God alone?” they thought to themselves.

 (vs 8)Immediately Jesus perceived in his spirit that they reasoned this way and said to them, “Why do you question and criticize?  (vs 9)Which is easier to tell a paralyzed person:  ‘Your sins are forgiven’ or, ‘Get up, pick up your bed, and walk?’  (vs 10)But to demonstrate that the Son of Man has authority on earth to forgive sins—” (Jesus then spoke to the paralyzed man) (vs 11)“—Get up, pick up up your mat, and return home.”